Fireball baryogenesis from early structure formation due to Yukawa forces

 where $R_c$ is the critical radius which is either the radius where annihilations become significant or the Schwarzschild radius.
-We assume that the dark sector consisting of $\psi$ and $\chi$ is weakly coupled to the Standard Model.
-Therefore, the annihilating halos also release energy into the ambient plasma, $\Delta E_{\rm ann} = \epsilon_{\rm ann} M_h$ where $\epsilon_{\rm ann}$ parameterizes the efficiency of annihilation.
+The annihilating halos also release energy into the ambient plasma, $\Delta E_{\rm ann} = \epsilon_{\rm ann} M_h$, where $\epsilon_{\rm ann}$ parametrizes the efficiency of annihilation.
 The total energy release is the sum of these two contributions, $\Delta E \equiv \Delta E_{\rm col} + \Delta E_{\rm ann}$.
-The sudden release of this large quantity of energy locally heats the plasma.
-In particular, the initial temperature of the heated region is
+We assume that the dark sector consisting of $\psi$ and $\chi$ is weakly coupled to the SM, and so the sudden release of this large quantity of energy locally heats the plasma.
+In particular, immediately after collapse and annihilation of the halo the temperature of the heated region is

-where $R_i$ is the initial radius of the heated region, $g_*(T_i)$ are the relativistic degrees of freedom at $T_i$ and, most importantly, $\xi_s$ is the efficiency of energy transfer of energy from the dark sector $\chi$ particles to the Standard Model (SM) plasma.
+where $R_i$ is the initial radius of the heated region, $g_*(T_i)$ are the relativistic degrees of freedom at $T_i$ and, most importantly, $\xi_s$ is the efficiency of energy transfer of energy from the dark sector $\chi$ particles to the SM plasma.

+The specifics of the efficiency depend on the specific coupling of the dark sector to the SM.
+One may consider, for example, the quartic coupling $\mathcal{L}\supset \lambda \ \chi\chi H H$.
+In this case, the coupling $\lambda$ and $\xi_s$ are related through